Bruno-Massarioli/bruno-massarioli/README.md

 <h3 align="center">Undergraduate research in Extragalactic Astrophysics at the University of São Paulo and also studying Data Science and Programming (profile under construction) </h3>

-- 🔭 I am working on a Machine Learning algorithm in Astronomy to analyze kinematic asymmetry, dispersion and rotation indices, and evaluate the performance of models in identifying dynamic features in galaxy mergers.
+- 🔭 I'm starting a machine learning application  in Astronomy to analyze kinematic asymmetry, dispersion and rotation indices, and evaluate the performance of models in identifying dynamic features in galaxy mergers.

 - 🌱 Currently, I am learning JavaScript and deep learning